How do I cash in my small 'works' pension (sometimes known as 'trivial commutation')?

 - other works pensions that build up a pot of cash (rather than paying out benefits based upon how long you were with your employer’s pension scheme and how much you earned).

-If you have the above types of pension, read our guide to tax on taking money from your pension flexibly.
+If you only have the above types of pension, read our guide to tax on taking money from your pension flexibly.
 Trivial commutation will not apply to you.

 So what kinds of pension are we left with, to which the ‘trivial commutation’ rules might apply?
 There are two possibilities: